Clio Logo

 THE BATTLEFIELD

 Through several decades of herculean efforts, the Monnett Battle of Westport Fund (a nonprofit named for Howard Monnett, a preservationist and author who wrote one of the earliest authoritative books on the battle) has preserved a portion of the battlefield area surrounding Byram's Ford and Brush Creek.
 Dubbed the "Big Blue Battlefield Park," and now part of the Kansas City Parks system, it contains the Byram's Ford crossing that was so violently disputed in 1864.
-The park also features the Battle of Westport Museum (free admission) and a number of walking trails that offer vistors the opportunity to experience portions of the battle on foot.
+The park features a number of walking trails that offer visitors the opportunity to experience portions of the battle on foot.
 The group continues to work tireless to preserve more of this pivotal battlefield.

 1. Sinisi, Kyle S..
 The Last Hurrah: Sterling Price's Missouri Expedition of 1864.
 Rowman & Littlefield, 2015. pp. 193-216.